Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Results

-We conclude that, out of the models fitted in this study, the spectrum of WASP-31b is best represented by a model including H$_2$O, CrH and K, on top of H$_2$, He, a gray cloud deck and Rayleigh scattering.
+We conclude that out of the models fitted in this study, the spectrum of WASP-31b is best represented by a model that includes H$_2$O, CrH, and K in addition to H$_2$, He, a grey cloud deck, and Rayleigh scattering.
 This atmospheric model and the observed transmission spectrum of WASP-31b are shown in the upper panel of Figure \ref{fig:w31bspec}.
 The lower panel shows the individual contributions of the atmospheric constituents to the opacity.
-The signatures of H$_2$O in the NIR (around $1.0, 1.2$ and $1.4\,\mu \mathrm{m}$; in blue) and K in the visible (around $0.77\,\mu \mathrm{m}$; dark red) are easily recognized, whereas the inclusion of CrH leads to the 6 absorption signatures between $0.7$ and $1.5\,\mu \mathrm{m}$ as shown by the orange line.
-On top of that, the navy line represents continuum opacity provided by CIA and the presence of aerosols results in two distinct signatures: the gray scattering opacity of a low altitude cloud deck as well as Rayleigh scattering at short wavelengths caused by haze.
+The signatures of H$_2$O in the near-infrared (around $1.0, 1.2$, and $1.4\,\mu \mathrm{m}$; in blue) and K in the visible (around $0.77\,\mu \mathrm{m}$; dark red) are easily recognised, whereas the inclusion of CrH leads to the six absorption signatures between $0.7$ and $1.5\,\mu \mathrm{m}$, as shown by the orange line.
+On top of that, the navy line represents the continuum opacity provided by CIA, and the presence of aerosols results in two distinct signatures: the grey scattering opacity of a low altitude cloud deck and Rayleigh scattering at short wavelengths due to haze.